Heloma or corns

 - Painful bump on a toe or the bottom of your foot

-- Pain worsens if direct pressure is applied
+- Pain increases when direct pressure is applied

 - Damp, tender skin between your toes